Client News: McKelvey Hall at WashU aligns with LEED and WELL criteria, features Tubelite's entrance, window and curtainwall systems

 Part of the largest capital project in Washington University's (WashU's) 125-year history, James M. McKelvey, Sr. Hall completes the final stage for the East End Transformation of Danforth Campus in St. Louis, Missouri.
 Sustainability and occupant well-being were essential objectives for the university.

-To meet the project's numerous design goals and performance requirements, Tubelite Inc. and its representative, Doug Urich of ARCHON Fenestration Technologies worked closely with the design and building team.
+To meet the project's numerous design goals and performance requirements, Tubelite and representative, Doug Urich of ARCHON Fenestration Technologies worked closely with the design and building team.
 In addition to Tubelite, WashU's 86,500-square-foot McKelvey Hall project was supported with products and services from Wausau Window and Wall Systems, Viracon and Linetec.

 Going for Gold